Hwange National Park

 Makwa Pan

+Makwe Pan is the nearest watering hole to the main gates of Hwange National Park in the southerly direction.
+Wildlife can be spotted on the way within minutes from entering the park.
 Crocodiles along the banks consider Makwe Pan their home.
-Other wildlife that can be found here include elephants, monkeys, zebra, various antelope species and plenty of birdlife, including Kori Bustards, Lilac-breasted Rollers, African Fish Eagles, Skimmers and Openbill, and Gray and Bradfield hornbills.
-The Pan at Makwa is small and serene.
+Other wildlife that can be found here include elephant, giraffe, monkey, zebra, various antelope species, such as the beautiful sable, and plenty of birdlife, including Kori Bustard, Lilac-breasted Roller, African Fish Eagle, Skimmers and Openbill, and Gray and Bradfield hornbill.
+The Pan at Makwe is small and serene.
 Visitors can linger here to spot a variety of wildlife and enjoy the surrounding expanse and serenity.
-The weather patterns impact the conditions and influence the animal behaviours that live around Makwa Pan.
+The weather patterns impact the conditions and influence the animal behaviors that live around Makwe Pan.

-Kennedy Pans
+Kennedy 1 and 2 Pans